doctorfree/RoonCommandLine/README.md

 For example, the command "roon -a Tull" would play media by artist "Jethro Tull" unless there were multiple artist name matches to the substring "Tull".
 All partial matching is case sensitive - "roon -a tull" would not match "Jethro Tull".

+## History and Motivation

+### Why would I need or want command line control of Roon

+One might reasonably ask "Why would I need or want command line control of my Roon audio system"?
+Truth be told, most Roon users do not need or want command line control of Roon or any other software.
+They are happy with the graphical user interfaces they use and never ever see a command line prompt.
+So the answer to that question is almost always "You don't".

+However, some users (mostly old propeller head codgers) are comfortable at the command line and prefer to use it over the tedious mouse clicks required to get anything done in a graphical user interface.
+Different lanes for different brains.

+I would say the most significant use case for command line control of anything is automation.
+For example, if I want to schedule playback of specified music in specific zones triggered by some event, then command line control can be used to implement this.
+That can be done via Cron jobs, play something in some zone at scheduled times.
+Or playback of specified songs in selected zones could be triggered by some event like when a particular face is recognized by my smart mirror or when my smart lights are turned to a particular profile.
+I use command line control of Roon coupled with Apple Siri voice commands that trigger an SSH shortcut to run the command.
+There are many use cases for automation using command line utilities.

+The other main use case for command line control is simple convenience.
+If you spend a lot of time in a Shell environment then it is just easier to type a command that plays what you would like to hear where you want to hear it than it is to switch windows, bring up a GUI, click a few times to find what you want, and click to play it, then go back to your terminal window and Shell env.
+Most people do not live in a Shell environment like I do so this use case is not that significant.

+Finally, the command line interface and the associated Roon API can provide capabilities not available in the Roon GUI.
+Searching, listing, and filtering can be augmented by the plethora of tools available in a typical Shell environment.
+You can pipe the output of a Roon command to grep, sed, awk, and other standard utilities to produce results unavailable in the GUI.
+That is, command line control along with the API and Shell utilities/builtins can extend the capabilities of the Roon audio system.
+The RoonCommandLine package also enables some features not easily available in the Roon GUI.
+One of these, preconfigured Zone Grouping, allows the RoonCommandLine user to easily and quickly switch between any of the preconfigured zone groupings in `/usr/local/Roon/etc/roon_api.ini`.
+Yes, you can change the zone grouping in Roon but it takes quite a few actions on the user's part to accomplish this.
+In my household I find it frequently desirable to be able to switch zone groupings easily and quickly and I can do so by configuring these presets to my typical use cases.

+### History

+This project began as an attempt to control Roon with Siri voice commands.
+Several users had posted in the Roon forums various ways to use Siri to control Roon.
+These usually took the form of a fake device in HomeBridge that then communicates with HomeKit and Siri.
+This seemed cool but maybe overkill.
+I was able to get Siri voice control of Roon working with simple SSH shortcuts that execute Python scripts which utilize the Roon API to control Roon.

+Apple SSH shortcuts can be used to execute commands on systems that allow SSH access.
+I used an Ubuntu 20.10 system recently installed to install the Python Roon API project (pip install roonapi) and quickly cobbled together a Python script based on one of the examples in that project.
+The Python script accepts an argument specifying an artist name in my Roon library.
+It then uses the Roon API to play music from my library by that artist in the specified zone.

+On my iPhone I then created shortcuts which use the “Run script over SSH” option for Apple Scripting shortcuts.
+The shortcuts execute a Bash command which is a shell script that executes the Python script with appropriate arguments.
+It all seems to work.
+I did run into a few gotchas.
+It seems with current Python/Pip installs you need to specify an environment variable telling Python where the Pip modules are located.
+So I needed a login shell to pick that up but I could not figure out how to tell the Apple shortcut to give me an SSH login shell.
+The Python env variable is set in the shell script the SSH session executes.

+Currently this project has morphed primarily into a set of command line tools to control various aspects of Roon remotely.
+There is still the capability to augment this command line control with Siri voice commands that trigger an Apple Shortcut which executes a command via SSH.
+But what we have here in the repository are the command line tools.

+RoonCommandLine v2.0.0 introduced Debian and RPM format package installation accompanied with extensive automated configuration.
+In most environments, deployment of this package will require little to no manual configuration.

 ## Contents